intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 1. Netconf and YANG are not used much for monitoring tasks.
 1. Netconf and YANG do not have full coverage on many devices.
-1. Polling based solutions are still frequently deployed.
+1. Polling-based solutions are still frequently deployed.
-1. Full coverage of NetConf support on devices dose not exist today.
+1. Full coverage of NetConf support on devices does not exist today.
-1. Polling based solutions are still frequently deployed.
-Push based solutions are often desired but are not yet widely available.
+1. Polling-based solutions are still frequently deployed.
+Push-based solutions are often desired but are not yet widely available.

-1. False: Netconf for configuration has been successful in some larger scale deployment
+1. False: Netconf for configuration has been successful in some larger-scale deployment
-    1. Let’s discuss this further on list
+    1. Let’s discuss this further on the list
     1. Service config?
 1. False: Full device control and configuration frequently requires CLI and screen scraping